Popular Herbs:B.

 Black Sesame Seed.

 Black Sesame Seed Brief Introduction: Sesame is a flowering plant in the genus Sesamum.
-The precise natural origin of the species is unknown, although numerous wild relatives occur in Africa and a smaller number in India.
+The precise natural origin of the species is unknown, although numerous wild relatives occur in africa and a smaller number in south Asia.
 It is widely naturalized in tropical regions around the world and is cultivated for its edible seeds.more introduction to Black Sesame Seed

 Black Haw.